phlippieb/resume/resume.md

 - Co-chaired committee aimed at fostering a culture of continuous learning and knowledge sharing
 - Co-organized 3 internal conferences, showcasing a total of 34 speakers to 500+ attendees
-- Organized a continuous stream of technical talks by internal and external speakers, keeping employees engaged and stimulated
+- Organized a continuous stream of technical talks by internal and external speakers, keeping employees engaged
 - Recruited authors for posts on company blog internally and reviewed, edited, and published posts, ensuring a steady stream of interesting and relevant content at a high standard of writing
 - Participated in pilot program for official mentorship initiative, suggesting improvements, solving logistical issues for full rollout of program, and mentoring 5 colleagues to date
 - Designed and hosted workshops to educate graduates about best practices regarding clean code and maintainability